thewebchameleon/Template.MVC/README.md

 # Template.MVC
-Intended for building **small self-contained business applications**, this template strives to be fast, secure and easy to understand.
+Intended for building **small self-contained business applications**, this template strives to be fast, secure and easy to understand

 ## Architecture

- - Uses MVC 6 with the latest version of Visual Studio 2019 and [ASP.NET Core 3](https://asp.net).
+ - Uses MVC 6 with the latest version of Visual Studio 2019 and [ASP.NET Core 3](https://asp.net)
- - UI validation is shared with backend validation (client-side can only perform basic rules).
+ - UI validation is shared with backend validation (client-side can only perform basic rules)

 ### Database
-- Database project targets Microsoft SQL Server 2017 and uses the micro ORM [Dapper](https://github.com/StackExchange/Dapper).
+- Database project targets Microsoft SQL Server 2017 and uses the micro ORM [Dapper](https://github.com/StackExchange/Dapper)
-- Initial roll out script `V1.sql` is included and contains lookup data and an admin user.
+- Initial roll out script `V1.sql` is included and contains lookup data and an admin user
-- Tables contain a soft-delete metadata column `Is_Deleted` to allow foreign key integrity.
+- Tables contain a soft-delete metadata column `Is_Deleted` to allow foreign key integrity
 - Stored procedures are used to perform CRUD-like operations on the database.
 - Connecting to a MySQL database is supported